-- Replace soil in the correct order e.g. subsoil below and topsoil above, as soon as possible after construction activities has been completed - During completion of construction within the watercourse natural material (coarse in the case of watercourse beds) should be used to re-surface the bed of the watercourse to re-instate habitat - Compact subsoil while in a moist state ad spread topsoil as evenly as possible over the subsoil.
+- Replace the soil in the correct order e.g. subsoil below and topsoil above, as soon as possible after construction activities have been completed - Compact subsoil while in a moist state ad spread topsoil as evenly as possible over the subsoil.
 The areas where the soil has been replaced should be at the same level as the immediate surroundings. - Rip compacted areas, manually, within the immediate vicinity of the construction footprint to a depth of approximately 300mm and cover with topsoil and seed with Cynodon dactylon.
 The use of fertilizers and other chemical soil enhancers should be avoided.

-7.11.9 Erosion & sedimentation control
+7.11.10 Erosion & sedimentation control

-The Contractor must take appropriate on-going and active measures to prevent erosion resulting from his own construction activities and operations as well as storm water control measures to the satisfaction of the ECO.
-During construction the Contractor must protect areas susceptible to erosion by installing all the necessary temporary and permanent drainage works as soon as possible.
+The Contractor must take appropriate ongoing and active measures to prevent erosion resulting from their construction activities and operations as well as stormwater control measures to the satisfaction of the ECO.
+During construction, the Contractor must protect areas susceptible to erosion by installing all the necessary temporary and permanent drainage works as soon as possible.

-In order to achieve erosion and sediment control, the following are applicable to all sites:
+To achieve erosion and sediment control, the following apply to all sites:

 - No new development, without written authority approval, will be allowed on slopes greater than 12% (CARA, regulation 3).
 If applicable terraces will be made in accordance with agricultural regulations. - Install erosion and sediment controls before work starts and maintain these features throughout the construction and operational phases (as applicable). - Leave as much vegetation as possible. - Install temporary fences to define "No Go" areas in those areas that are not to be disturbed. - Divert run-off from upslope away from the site, but ensure that it does not cause downstream erosion.
-For example, dig drainage channels (catch drains sized to accommodate the upslope catchment). - Install sediment controls down slope of the site to catch sediment (if applicable). - Inspect and maintain erosion and sediment controls regularly. - Limit vehicle movement to the site and control access points.
+For example, dig drainage channels (catch drains sized to accommodate the upslope catchment). - Install sediment controls downslope of the site to catch sediment (if applicable). - Inspect and maintain erosion and sediment controls regularly. - Limit vehicle movement to the site and control access points.
 Clearly mark such access points and inform all suppliers. - Save and re-use topsoil during re-vegetation.
 Never store topsoil around trees as this may kill them.
-Spread the topsoil back when the work is finished and re-vegetate the site as soon as possible to control erosion.
+Spread the topsoil back when the work is finished and re-vegetate the site as soon as

+- possible to control erosion.
 Remove the sediment and erosion controls only after revegetation was successfully implemented. - Store all stockpiles and building materials behind sediment fences.
-Cover them with plastic to prevent erosion by wind.

-• It is illegal to discharge water into a public stream if the quality does not conform to the required health or water standards.
-Other measures as may be necessary must be taken to prevent the surface water from being concentrated in streams and from scouring the slopes, banks or other areas.
-All potential hazardous fluids / materials must be protected from the rain to prevent them being washed into storm water channels.
+Cover them with plastic to prevent erosion by wind. - It is illegal to discharge water into a public stream if the quality does not conform to the required health or water standards.
+Other measures as may be necessary must be taken to prevent the surface water from being concentrated in streams and from scouring the slopes, banks, or other areas.
+All potential hazardous fluids/materials must be protected from the rain to prevent them from being washed into stormwater channels.
 All such measures must be discussed with and approved by the ECO.

 Please also refer to the method statements of the river maintenance and management plan.
-Please note that these Methodstatement only serve as guidelines and any changes to the method statements should be communicated to the Department of Environment and Development Planning.
+Please note that these Method statements only serve as guidelines and any changes to the method statements should be communicated to the Department of Environment and Development Planning.

-7.11.10 Alien invasive management plan
+7.11.11 Alien invasive management plan